vidaud/seta/seta-doc/docs/user-guide/communities.md

 * **Public Community**:  Anyone with access to the web app can view all discussion forums and information in the online Community.
 Anyone can join the Community and contribute  to the Community.

 * **Private Community**:  The information and conversations can only be accessed by users with log-ins(often sent via invitation to a specific group or pre-loaded into the Community platforms membership database).
 All users are forced to ask for authorization to join and then been able to see content and conversations.
-In this type of communities the administrators have the ability to deny access to users who don't fit membership credentials (i.e. *members customers participants in a specific industry*)
+In this type of communities the administrators have the ability to deny access to users who don't fit membership credentials.

 ## Communities Web Interface